 Table 2.
-Coefficients of variation of the event characteristics related to each debris flow expressed as a percentage.
+Coefficients of variation of the outputs of the BDA method event characteristics related to each event debris flow expressed as a percentage.
 CV_D is the coefficient of variation of the duration distribution, CV_I of the intensity distribution, CV_c of the concentration distribution and CV_E of the rainfall volume per unit area distribution.